A savings waterfall is a tool to help investors prioritize savings goals and allocate funds appropriately.

 It is important to note that funding your 401(k) or 403(b) match is not sufficient to fund your retirement.
 Funding your retirement plan to get the match invests only 9% of your take home pay when you should invest at least 15% to be on track for your retirement.
 You will need to invest more if your retirement plan doesn’t have a match or you are starting late and need to catch up.

-At this step in your funding plan, we recommend only contributing enough to get your match, even though the 2022 IRS limitation on your 401(k) or 403(b) deferrals is $20,500 for those age 49 and under or $27,000 for those age 50 or older.
+Chances are the IRS contribution limit is higher than 5% of your salary, but at this step in your funding plan, we recommend only contributing enough to get your match.
 At a later step and if you still have savings left to contribute somewhere, we will recommend deferring more into your employer plan.

 None of us can anticipate all of our expenses.
 Every stage of life brings a whole new set of unanticipated needs.
 Even after identifying every outflow you think you might have, there will still be significant unexpected costs.